Skip to Content

 See this surface mount hinges at Amazon [Sponsored link]

 Instead of the hinges being hidden from view, they are mounted to the outside of the frame and the outside of the door, making the entire hinge visible.
 In a creative sense, the visible hinges are used as decorative elements.
-So, when you close your inset cabinet door, the decorative hinges are left on the outside to add aesthetic value.
+So, when you close your inset door, the decorative hinges are left on the outside to add aesthetic value.

 Butt Hinge